David French: Attacks by the alt-right

 In 2016 French, his wife, and his family were the subject of online attacks when he criticized then-presidential candidate Donald Trump and the alt-right.
 French was bombarded with hateful tweets, including an image of his daughter in a gas chamber.

 Dispute with Sohrab Ahmari

 A dispute between French and conservative New York Post editor Sohrab Ahmari broke out in the summer of 2019 as a result of the publication of Ahmari's polemical First Things article entitled "Against David French-ism."
 The dispute centered on their differing opinions on how conservatives should approach cultural and political debate and issues, with Ahmari arguing for a more ideologically firm approach against French's views.

+Pluralism

+French believes that pluralism and classical liberalism are essential to a nation's success.
+He is listed on the New Pluralism website as a field partner, and specifically as a Founding Field Builder.

 Personal life

 French is married to author Nancy French.
 He and his family live in Franklin, Tennessee.
 They have three children, including a daughter adopted from Ethiopia.

-French was until 2024 a member of the Presbyterian Church in America.
-Due to conflicts with his church and its members over political issues, and after personal attacks against him and his family, they switched to another church in Nashville.
+Until early 2024, David French was a member of the Presbyterian Church in America (PCA), a staunchly conservative denomination that upholds the traditional definition of marriage and the inerrancy of Scripture.
+Despite formerly sharing these theological foundations, French faced increasing friction with his congregation and the denomination at large because of his positions on political and legal issues, including gay marriage and opposition to Christian nationalism.
+As a result, French and his family decided to leave their Nashville congregation.